 Active listening is an essential tool for good communication.
 When we are trying to communicate something to someone that is a bit complex, we naturally want that person to genuinely try to understand us.
-Often, what we are sharing is something that we are not totally sure of ourselves and because of this, we can be feeling vulnerable.
-It is frustrating when the person we are talking to quickly jumps in with unasked-for advice or a bunch of conclusions about what this personal thinks we mean.
+Often, what we are sharing is something that we are not totally sure of ourselves, or not sure of how well it will be received and because of this, we can also be feeling vulnerable.
+It is frustrating when the person we are talking to quickly jumps in with unasked-for advice or a set of conclusions that misrepresent us.
 When this occurs, the chance to work through what we were trying to communicate can be lost, along with the connection that we may have been able to make with this person.

 What is more constructive is to have someone make the effort to understand what we are trying to say by reflecting back to us what they heard us say in that moment.
 By doing this, the listener is actively checking with us that they took in what we said and that they understood us.
 It is like a short summary of what we just communicated.
 This short summary is called a paraphrase.
+This helps to slow down the communication process and make it more mindful so that we can genuinely hear and come to understand one another.

 Essentially, we the listeners, are acknowledging that we have a head full of our own thoughts and pre-conceptions that get in the way of being able to hear what someone is trying to communicate, irrespective of how well we may know the person.
-In that moment, we are not yet tuned in to that person.
+Paraphrasing helps us to tune in to the person who is trying to communicate to us and actually hear what they are saying.